 What you may not be familiar with is the effects of hard water on skin, which may be common if you don’t have a water softener.
-Like the surfaces of your household fixtures, the minerals left behind by hard water can also have an impact on your body.
-These minerals can dry out your skin, clog your pores, irritate sensitive skin and cause flare-ups.
+Like the surfaces of your household fixtures, the minerals left behind by hard water can also have an impact on your body and cause skin problems.
+These minerals can dry out your skin barrier, clog pores, irritate sensitive skin and cause flare-ups.

-Hard water has long been linked to skin irritation, as it can affect your skin in multiple ways, both through the minerals themselves and their reaction with the soap that you use.
-This can produce dry, irritated skin that is common in areas with hard water.
-If you or someone you know struggles with these issues, it can be helpful to understand the difference between hard and soft water, how exactly it affects the surfaces it comes into contact with and what solutions exist, such as a whole home water softener.
+Hard water has long been linked to skin irritation, as it can affect your skin in multiple ways, both through the hard minerals themselves and their reaction with the soap that you use.
+This mineral buildup can produce dry, irritated skin and an itchy scalp that is common in areas with hard water.
+If you or someone you know struggles with these issues and wants healthy skin, it can be helpful to understand the difference between hard and soft water, how exactly it affects the surfaces it comes into contact with and what solutions exist, such as a whole home water softener.